emilioschiavi/european-football/README.md

 ## Status

-For the time being only getting the list of available competitions.
+For the time being only getting the list of available competitions and some basic competition data.
 The UI is far from being perfect...styles shall be added.

 ## Motivation